Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 During the wait for PPV referral, shipboard personnel will remain aboard ship and shore-based personnel will be berthed in government-managed barracks.

-Newly reporting officers may be afforded unaccompanied personnel housing for 30 days at any of the seven Navy Gateway Inns and Suites serving the Hampton Roads region.
-Unaccompanied personnel housing is at market rates of $25 per day and is on a Space-A basis.
+OFFICERS: Newly reporting officers may be afforded unaccompanied personnel housing for 30 days at any of the seven Navy Gateway Inns and Suites serving the Hampton Roads region.
+Unaccompanied personnel housing is on a Space-A basis.
 Pets are prohibited.
-For reservations, call 877-ZUMWALT.
+For reservations, call 877-NAVY-BED (877-628-9233)

 Off-Base Housing

-Single service members and geographic bachelors are strongly encouraged to check in with housing before starting an independent housing search.
-The Housing Office assists service members to find housing in the local community and offers information of the Rental Partnership Program.
-Housing Referral Office has up-to-date listings of affordable apartments, condos and mobile homes as well as a database of available houses for rent.
-Most rental properties require a six to 12-month lease; be sure your lease includes a military clause.
-There are very few furnished apartments for rent.
-The Housing Office can help with lease screening and tenant rights and relations.
-Service members should call 800 628-7510 or 757-445-2832 to speak to a housing counselor for more information.
+Single service members and geographic bachelors are strongly encouraged to check in with Housing Service Center before starting an independent housing search.
+The HSC assists service members in find housing in the local community and offers information of the Rental Partnership Program.
+Service members should call 800 628-7510 or 757-445-2753 to speak to a housing counselor for more information.

 Visit InMyArea.com to search for utility providers based on your zip code.
 This website serves as a one-stop shop where you can explore your options, compare prices and purchase services.